-Though sadly I can never keep everyone happy, the program runs based off of principles that I’ve decided through experience and learning from other great programs and college coaches, are the most important and non-negotiable traits.
-Not all parents, players, or coaches will always agree with my decisions and the success has been proven and they will be followed or they will have to find a new place to play or coach, no matter how good they are or think they are.
-The program isn’t flourishing because we have the most talented kids, its successful because we have hard-working kids that do things right and follow a the template given to them that creates success and college interest.
+Though sadly we can never keep everyone happy, the program runs based off of principles that we’ve decided through experience and learning from other great programs and college coaches, are the most important and non-negotiable traits.
+Not all parents, players, or coaches will always agree with our decisions but the success has been proven and they will be followed or they will have to find a new place to play or coach, no matter how good they are or think they are.
+The program isn’t flourishing because we have the most talented kids, its successful because we have hard-working kids that do things right and follow the template given to them that creates success and college interest.
 Teamed with outstanding coaches that push our kids.
 With that said, here are some of the Team Huddle philosophies that you either follow, whether it’s a player, a parent or a coach…or play elsewhere…

 • Getting better is ALWAYS the top priority, not winning.
 Wins in the spring and summer mean nothing, everyone wants to win, or you wouldn’t be there.
 However to make winning a bigger priority than getting better is foolish.
 If you work hard and play the game the right way, you will win.
 You can win all kinds of games and not get a bit better and you can also lose every game yet improve as a player.
 Winning does not necessarily equal better basketball players.
-I will always challenge our kids and put them in situations where they will have the odds stacked against them and challenged, that makes better players and people.
+We will always challenge our kids and put them in situations where they will have the odds stacked against them and challenged, that makes better players and people.

 • Offensively we focus on being the teammate willing to make the extra pass, and having great shot selection.
 We don’t run many plays, if any, so that practice time can be used to develop skill.
-I want to send kids to the next level that can make plays, not run plays.
+We want to send kids to the next level that can make plays, not run plays.